Frederick VI of Denmark: King of Denmark and loss of Norway

 On 13 March 1808, Christian VII died at the age of 59 at Rendsburg during a stay in the Duchy of Holstein.
 At the death of his father, Frederick finally ascended the thrones of Denmark and Norway in name also as their seventh absolute monarch at the age of 40.
 When the throne of Sweden seemed likely to become vacant in 1809, Frederick was interested in being elected there as well.
-Frederick actually was the first monarch of Denmark and Norway to descend from Gustav I of Sweden, who had secured Sweden's independence in 1520s after the period of the Kalmar Union with other Scandinavian countries.
+Frederick actually was the first monarch of Denmark and Norway to descend from Gustav I of Sweden, who in the 1520s had led Sweden out of the Kalmar Union with the other Scandinavian countries.
 However, Frederick's brother-in-law, Prince Christian Augustus of Augustenborg, was first elected to the throne of Sweden, followed by the French Marshal Bernadotte.

+In order to maintain neutrality, and avoid the Franco-British conflict, Denmark-Norway joined the Second League of Armed Neutrality and continued shipping.
+However, a disagreement occurred with the British over said neutral shipping as well as refusing to withdraw from the alliance.
+The English, led by Vice-Admiral Horatio Nelson, then attacked the Danish fleet in the Battle of Copenhagen of 1801.

+Due to a treaty between tsar Alexander I and Napoleon bonaparte, a promise was made to extend the Continental System to include Denmark-Norway and Sweden.
+In response, England sent an ultimatum to Denmark; become England's ally, or hand over their fleet.

+Frederik VI was in Holstein at the time.
+He did return to the Capital, but then returned to Holstein the next day- without responding to the British.
+The British then bombarded Copenhagen for three days during the Battle of Copenhagen of 1807.
+This caused Frederik VI to declare war on England and enter an alliance with France.